Family Law Advice and Covid-19

 How We Work With You →

-Firstly, initial meetings are now only conducted remotely – by way of video conferencing.
-We can be flexible as to the system used but our primary system is ‘Starleaf’ which you can use without having to download any software; we simply send you a meeting invite and provided you can get online you will be able to access the meeting.
-It is secure and very straightforward to use.
+Firstly, initial meetings are mostly conducted remotely – by way of video conferencing.
+We can be flexible as to the system used but our primary systems are Starleaf or Zoom both of which you can use without having to download any software; we simply send you a meeting invite and provided you can get online you will be able to access the meeting.
+These systems are secure and very straightforward to use.

 Dealing with emails and documents:

 All emails sent and received on your case are filed on our electronic case management software.
-This means that, once filed (which most often happens automatically), everyone at FLiP who is involved with your matter can access that email and will be up to date with events.
+This means that, once filed (which most often happens automatically), everyone at FLiP who is involved with your matter can access that email and will be up to date.
 Similarly, all court documents and other filed documentation is available and accessible by all of your team at FLiP.

 If we need to send you very large documents, we can use a system which sends you a web link so that you can retrieve those documents when convenient to you and save them somewhere appropriate, rather than having to wait for large emails to download, or have them rejected by servers due to the file size.